 You can't revive your LLC or reinstate it without filing a company name availability search first, and that's what makes the one-year rule work.

 It is now too late if you failed to do this step before dissolving your Florida business entity.
-Your company will have to restart under another name.
+Your company will have to restart under another name, appointing a new registered agent.

 The LLC Was Voluntarily Dissolved